 It will be phased in for different categories of companies.
 The obligation to report according to the new standards will apply to:

-The first two ESRSs are general in nature and contain some basic principles and prescribe what should be reported on strategy, governance and decisions related to materiality.
+The ESRS contain 12 standards.
+The first two ESRSs are general in nature and contain basic principles and prescribe what should be reported on strategy, governance and decisions related to materiality.
 The remaining 10 standards cover different EGS aspects:

 When the CSRD takes effect, companies can no longer report on their sustainability plans and performance at their own discretion.
 The standards create an obligation for companies to develop a holistic view of sustainability and publish about it.
 Users of this information should be able to create a picture of how the company is implementing sustainability, now and in the future.
 It is noteworthy that, unlike in its financial reporting, the company must specifically state its objectives regarding sustainability.